rgrannell1/kea/README.md

 Functional programming has become commonplace in languages like JavaScript and Python, but R is conspicuously lacking such a library.
-Arrow is a functional library for general-purpose programming in R. It adds all the common higher-order functions (Map, Fold, Compose, ...) and useful functions taken from set theory and combinatorics.
+Arrow is a functional library for general-purpose programming in R. It adds all the common higher-order functions (Map, Fold, Compose, ...) and functions taken from set theory and combinatorics.
 Arrow also exploits R's flexibility to add arrow functions, methods, wildcards & list-comprehensions to the language.